cmatmsu/oyun/_posts/2011-06-16-Release-Notes.md

 > You should have received a copy of the GNU General Public License
 > along with this program.
 If not, see &lt;[http://www.gnu.org/licenses/](http://www.gnu.org/licenses/)&gt;.

-As Logos uses wxWidgets, which uses libjpeg from the Independent JPEG Group, we are obligated to say here that "this software is based in part on the work of the Independent JPEG Group."
+As Oyun uses wxWidgets, which uses libjpeg from the Independent JPEG Group, we are obligated to say here that "this software is based in part on the work of the Independent JPEG Group."

-All of Logos's documentation is subject to the [Creative Commons Attribution-Share Alike 3.0 United States](http://creativecommons.org/licenses/by-sa/3.0/us/) license, and is copyright &copy; 2009-2010 Charles Pence.
+All of Oyun's documentation is subject to the [Creative Commons Attribution-Share Alike 3.0 United States](http://creativecommons.org/licenses/by-sa/3.0/us/) license, and is copyright &copy; 2009-2011 Charles Pence.